Shamarko Thomas

-Shamarko Lanell Thomas (born February 23, 1991) is an American football safety who is a free agent.
-He played college football at Syracuse, and was drafted by the Pittsburgh Steelers in the fourth round of the 2013 NFL Draft.
-Thomas has also been a member of the New York Jets, Buffalo Bills, Indianapolis Colts, Denver Broncos, New York Guardians, DC Defenders, and the Ottawa Redblacks.
+Shamarko Lanell Thomas (born February 23, 1991) is an American former professional football safety.
+He played college football at Syracuse, and was selected by the Pittsburgh Steelers in the fourth round of the 2013 NFL draft.
+Thomas was also a member of the New York Jets, Buffalo Bills, Indianapolis Colts, Denver Broncos, New York Guardians, DC Defenders, and the Ottawa Redblacks.

-Early years
+Early life

 Thomas was born in Virginia Beach, Virginia.
 He attended Ocean Lakes High School in Virginia Beach, and he played for the Ocean Lakes Dolphins high school football team.
 He was named 2008 first-team all-state, all-region and All-Tidewater, and was a two-time first-team all-district selection.
 He set school records in career tackles, interceptions and defensive touchdowns.
 In 2008, he recorded a team-high 102 tackles, six interceptions, 11 pass breakups, and one blocked field goal as a team captain, leading the squad to a 12–1 record, while earning 2008 team defensive MVP honors.
 He led the team in tackles as a junior.

 Thomas was also a track star at Ocean Lakes High School.
-He earned all-state honors competing in the 100 meters, and as the anchor of the 4 x 100 meter relay that placed seventh in Virginia.
+He earned all-state honors competing in the 100 meters, and as the anchor of the 4 × 100 meter relay that placed seventh in Virginia.
 At the 2009 Beach District Championships, he placed first in the 100 meters (10.76s) and third in the 200 meters (21.78s).